Pressure Cooker Chicken Pho

 - Strain solids from the broth.
 Ladle strained broth over noodles and chicken; season soup with red pepper flakes.
 Garnish with bean sprouts, cilantro, basil, lime quarters, chile pepper slices, and green onion as desired.

 Never tried pho?
 It’s basically chicken noodle soup with fresh Vietnamese flavor!
 Adding the fennel and coriander seeds to the MultiPot on the saute setting allows the seeds to lightly toast in the oil.
 This brings out the natural oils and incredible flavor of these ingredients.
+Here's a look at more Pressure Cooker Recipes.

 What others are saying